rubocode/frontier.nvim/doc/design/origin.md

 the _require_ function guarantees that any lua file is loaded just once.

-My goal wans't to create the fastest colorscheme on the planet, but to create something that I can tweak and improve efficiently.
+My goal wasn't to create the fastest colorscheme on the planet, but to create something that I can tweak and improve efficiently.
 This lua code is meant to be robust and resilient and to allow for flexible adjustment.
 It was not meant to load faster, even though it does that as well.
 Your mileage may vary.

 > Data dominates.
 If you’ve chosen the right data structures and organized